 located at the the Centro de Investigación y Docencia Economómicas

 (CIDE) in Mexico City.
-At the CIDE I am teaching microeconometrics and health economics at both the undergraduate and the graduate level.
+At CIDE I am teaching microeconometrics and health economics, programming in Java and Agent-based modelling at both the undergraduate and the graduate level.

 I hold a Phd in Econometrics from the University of Geneva

 in Switzerland.
 The thesis is entitled Three essays on inequality of opportunity and social mobility